lvcasribeiro/keras-data-augmentation/README.md

 ###### 1. Usage operation flow:

-1. On Google Colab create a folder named `dataset` and add your images in it;
+1. Install important packages with `!pip install tensorflow` and `!pip install opencv-python`:
-2. Create a folder named `augmented` to receive the augmented files;
+2. Upload the desired images at the `dataset` folder, after created;
 3. Run the notebook cells in order.

 <br>

 ###### 2. ImageDataGenerator class:
-After you have created and configured your ImageDataGenerator, you must fit it on your data.
+Create and configure your ImageDataGenerator to fit it on your data.
 ```python
 # Construindo uma instância da classe ImageDataGenerator:
 imagens_geradas = ImageDataGenerator(